-The City of Amsterdam, Expatcenter Amsterdam and amsterdam inbusiness are keen to ensure that all parties who may be affected by the Brexit decision remain up to date with the latest news and are aware of any potential policy changes, as well as clearly explaining the present situation.
-Among other measures, a FAQ will be available on the website of the Expatcenter.
+The City of Amsterdam, IN Amsterdam and amsterdam inbusiness are keen to ensure that all parties who may be affected by the Brexit decision remain up to date with the latest news and are aware of any potential policy changes, as well as clearly explaining the present situation.
+Among other measures, a FAQ will be available on the website of IN Amsterdam.
 It will be updated frequently.
 Companies looking for assistance can contact amsterdam inbusiness.
-Furthermore, a Brexit Information Point has been installed at the Expatcenter Amsterdam.
+Furthermore, a Brexit Information Point has been installed at the IN Amsterdam office.
 The information point will help to answer any questions raised by British citizens already living in the Netherlands, those planning to move here and businesses directly affected by any future policies.
 Anyone can contact the Brexit Information Point: email [email protected] or ring 020 254 7999.

 We will also ensure that any new information or updates will be published on iamsterdam.com and amsterdam.nl and communicated via our various channels.

 Will I lose my residence rights in the Netherlands, or will my rights to live and work in the Netherlands change otherwise after Brexit?
 Will I need to get a visa or residence permit?
 How will this affect people who currently live here?